ken-power/SelfDrivingCarND-PathPlanning/README.md

 There will be some latency between the simulator running and the path planner returning a path, with optimized code usually its not very long maybe just 1-3 time steps.
 During this delay the simulator will continue using points that it was last given, because of this its a good idea to store the last points you have used so you can have a smooth transition. `previous_path_x`, and `previous_path_y` can be helpful for this transition since they show the last points given to the simulator controller with the processed points already removed.
 You would either return a path that extends this previous path or make sure to create a new path that has a smooth transition with this last path.

+# Project Specification

+## Compilation
+**The code compiles correctly.**

+Code must compile without errors with cmake and make.

+## Valid Trajectories
+**The car is able to drive at least 4.32 miles without incident.**

+The top right screen of the simulator shows the current/best miles driven without incident.
+Incidents include exceeding acceleration/jerk/speed, collision, and driving outside of the lanes.
+Each incident case is also listed below in more detail.

+**The car drives according to the speed limit.**

+The car doesn't drive faster than the speed limit.
+Also the car isn't driving much slower than speed limit unless obstructed by traffic.

+**Max Acceleration and Jerk are not Exceeded.**

+The car does not exceed a total acceleration of 10 m/s^2 and a jerk of 10 m/s^3.

+**Car does not have collisions.**

+The car must not come into contact with any of the other cars on the road.

+**The car stays in its lane, except for the time between changing lanes.**

+The car doesn't spend more than a 3 second length out side the lane lanes during changing lanes, and every other time the car stays inside one of the 3 lanes on the right hand side of the road.

+**The car is able to change lanes**

+The car is able to smoothly change lanes when it makes sense to do so, such as when behind a slower moving car and an adjacent lane is clear of other traffic.

+## Reflection

+**There is a reflection on how to generate paths.**

+The code model for generating paths is described in detail.
+This can be part of the README or a separate doc labeled "Model Documentation".

 # Building and running the project

 ## Code Style